 Dental implants have many benefits of other tooth loss treatments:

-- They don’t have to be removed while eating or sleeping, meaning you don’t have to discreetly remove a bridge or dentures when you’re out for dinner or before you go to bed.
+- They don’t have to be removed while eating or sleeping.
+This means you don’t have to discreetly remove a bridge or dentures when you’re out for dinner or before you go to bed.

-- You can clean and look after them like any other tooth, so all you have to do is brush and floss, and they’ll stay good as new.
+- You can clean and look after them like any other tooth.
+All you have to do is brush and floss, and they’ll stay good as new.

-- The original cost may be more expensive than other options, but if you look after them, you’ll enjoy your implants for far longer than removable or more temporary options.
+- The original cost may be more expensive than other options.
+However, if you look after them, you’ll enjoy your implants for far longer than removable or more temporary options.

 A dental implant procedure is not just a way to restore the function of your mouth, it’s also a great way to improve your self-confidence.
 Missing teeth can have a severe effect on your self-esteem.
 Without confidence in your smile, you may withdraw from social situations, and even feel uncomfortable talking in a social setting.

-With a dental implant, you’ll restore your confidence, restore the function of your mouth and set yourself up for a happier life where you can eat the (healthy) foods you like, smile in photos, talk in social settings and go to bed feeling happy and content every single night.
+A dental implant can restore the function of your mouth and set yourself up for a happier life.
+You’ll be able to eat the (healthy) foods you like, smile in photos, and talk in social settings.

 For more information, take a look at your dental implant blogs below: